-The Carlyle Group and eight other design, engineering and financial consultants, along with the Terminal One Group Association and the Port Authority of New York and New Jersey formed a collaborative team to build a bid to execute on the vision.
+The Carlyle Group and eight other design, engineering, and financial consultants, along with the Terminal One Group Association and the Port Authority of New York and New Jersey formed a collaborative team to build a bid to execute on the vision.

 ARC Flexes its Muscle: 30 Binders, 126 Hours, 32,000 Pages

-To help facilitate the collaborative project between PGAL, Syske Hennesy, WPM Engineering, Atkins Global, Steer Davies Gleave, GAGE Baggage Systems, Faith & Gould Accounting, and AECOM Tishman, the Carlyle Group requested that ARC Midtown remain on call for 96 hours straight.
+To help facilitate the collaborative project between PGAL, Syske Hennesy, WPM Engineering, Atkins Global, Steer Davies Gleave, GAGE Baggage Systems, Faith & Gould Accounting, and AECOM Tishman, the Carlyle Group requested that ARC Midtown remains on call for 96 hours straight.